yifeisu/TG-GAT/README.md

 # TG-GAT for AVDN.

-**Official Code for the 1st Place Solution of ICCV 2023 AVDN Challenge**.
+**Official Code for the 1st Place Solution of ICCV CLVL 2023 AVDN Challenge**.

 The corresponding technical report is [Target-Grounded Graph-Aware Transformer for Aerial Vision-and-Dialog Navigation](https://arxiv.org/abs/2308.11561).